We are pleased to have successfully completed the remedial work on Gbetiokun-3 and are very happy with the achieved flow-rates of almost 7,000 bopd.

 Elcrest has a 45% stake in OML 40, located in the north-west Niger Delta.

-A development programme is set to get underway at Gbetiokun comprising two wells that can add a further 15,000 barrels per day gross.
+Gbetiokun-4 is one of two development wells designed to add a further 15,000 barrels per day gross.

 Eland also has a 40% interest in the Ubima field, located onshore Niger Delta just north of Port Harcourt.

 Ubima has tested at 3,500 bopd gross or 1,400 net to Eland.

 What the boss says: George Maxwell, chief executive

 "The challenges on Gbetiokun-4 highlight the complexities that can occur in the drilling and completion sequence.

 “We are confident that when the required equipment arrives in-country, we will move forward with the completion of Gbetiokun-4 and bring further production online as planned.”